NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Bucket/Block blob storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Bucket storage and Block blob storage are containers for objects.
 An object is a file and any metadata that describes that file.
 Metadata can include use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, or big data analytics.
-On AWS and GCP, the storage is called S3 bucket, and bucket respectively, whereas in Azure, the storage used is Block blob storage, which functions as a bucket and an NFS storage.
+On AWS and GCP, the storage is called S3 bucket, and bucket respectively, whereas in Azure, the storage used is Blob storage, which functions as a bucket storage, which functions as a bucket and an NFS storage.
 Pricing information is available at this `link <https://aws.amazon.com/s3/pricing/>`_ .
 Projects using AWS, and GCP platforms can create as many buckets as needed, and mount them on a cluster.
 The project’s default bucket is accessible from the public domain using the keys.

 Contrib file system
 ^^^^^^^^^^^^^^^^^^^